yahoo/maha/druid-lookups/README.md

 * You have updates to the dimensions which you can publish to a kafka topic in the same key/value format you create the rocksdb instance (see below) with a valid last updated timestamp from your source of truth system.

 #### Steps:
 * Define your protobuf message format.
 Remember to include the last updated timestamp column.
 Create a jar library which has the java protobuf definitions so you can copy it to the druid historical nodes and put it in the druid libs folder.
+If your lookup id dynamic then you do not need protobuf jar included in the lib, you just need to upload dynamic-schema.json file along with rocksdb zip instance.
 * Create a application which reads your dataset from HDFS and creates a rocksdb instance and inserts all the rows into the rocksdb instance in the same format as you expect to read it in maha druid lookups.
 E.g. the key would just be the String.getBytes() and the value would be the serialized protobuf bytes.
 Once all rows are inserted close the rocksDb instance, zip it up and upload it to HDFS path.
 * Schedule your application to run every day after your dimension snapshots are available.
 * Configure maha druid lookup extension on your historicals.
 * Register your lookup via the API

-## Guide for Protobuf/FlatBuffer based RocksDB lookups as example project
+## Guide for Protobuf/FlatBuffer based RocksDB lookups as example project, as well as Dynamic Lookup Customer example
 * https://github.com/pranavbhole/maha-druid-lookups-example

 ## Getting Started